Animiru/Animiru/DMCA.md

 ## Information we may collect

 We may collect some information about our visitors.
-This information is not limited to IP addresses, timestamps and browser details.
+This information is but not limited to: IP addresses, timestamps and browser details.
 But, we ensure that information cannot identify specific visitor of this site.
 We collect this information to improve our website and increase users comfort.
 We will not provide or sell any of collected information to third parties.
 Also if necessary our website use cookies to store information about user preferences or details needed to run all of the website features properly.
 You may disable cookies on our website, but this can affect some of our features to work.

 ## Information we do collect